cly/swarmkit/cookbooks/factotum-chat-py/README.md

-# Manus Clone

-Build your own Manus in a few lines of code.
+# Factotum Chat (Python)

 A sandboxed AI agent in your terminal that can think, execute code, browse the web, read / edit files, and solve complex tasks.

 ## Setup